Marbella schools

 by: Marbella Family

-I just realized that Laude offers families with multiple children some valuable discounts.
+I just learned that Laude offers families with multiple children some valuable discounts.
 The third child I believe gets a 30% discount on school fees and the fourth child and more get their education for free.
 School lunches and certain supplies must be paid for.
 Now if that isn´t good value, I don´t know what is.
 It´s almost hard to believe, but I was talking to a parent from Laude the other day who have four children and she confirmed it.
 It´s worth looking into.

 Feb 27, 2010